kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/upgrading-windows-nodes.md

 ### Upgrade the kubelet configuration

-1. From the Windows node, call the following command:
+1. From the Windows node, call the following command to sync new kubelet configuration:

     ```powershell
     kubeadm upgrade node